KDevZilla/AISolver/README.md

 4. The thief (striped shirt) cannot stay with any family member, if the Policeman is not there.
 5. Only the Father, the Mother and the Policeman know how to operate the raft.

+Problem #4\
-4.Three married couple come to a river.
-The only vessel available is a small boat that can carry at most two of them.
-How can they cross the river, if at any time, no woman is in the company of any man unless her own husband is present?
+Three married couple come to a river.
+The only vessel available is a small boat\
+that can carry at most two of them.
+How can they cross the river, if at any time,\
+no woman is in the company of any man unless her own husband is present?

+Problem #5\
-5.There are 6 animals need to use a raft to cross the rivers.
+There are 6 animals need to use a raft to cross the river.\
 Those 6 animals consist of 3 Lions and 3 Sheeps.

 The problem is